Kevin put together the nice graphic above for me, the below timeline was co-authored by Kevin and myself

 1935 – Suan Jao Khet Stadium opened.
 The first stadium to use gate proceeds to raise money for the military, a common provincial practice today.

 1937 – A set of formal muay rules set down by the Education Department.
 These rules would be adopted by Rajadamnern Stadium when it opens.
+These included specified dress: Boxing shorts, boxing gloves, and groin protectors, as the traditional mongkol

 1939 – Field Marshal Luang Phibunsongkhram changes the name of Siam to Thailand (Land of the Free).
 Non-Axis countries do not acknowledge the name.